NephVar-Consortium/.github/profile/README.md

-- 👋 Hello, welcome to the @NephVar-Consortium
+- 👋 Hello, welcome to the NephVar renal registry.
-- 🔭 We seek to advance the diagnostics and treatment methods in precision nephrology
+- 🔭 We seek to advance the diagnostics and treatment methods in precision nephrology.
 - 🌱 Correspondence has been described in each individual publication.
 - 📫 Source data for respective publications have been provided in each pinned repository.